- UK Commonwealth Ph.D. Scholarships Coverage

 - An applicant will also have to apply for the scholarship through the Commonwealth Scholarship online application system besides applying to his/her main nominating organization.
 Applications to the Commonwealth Scholarship Commission (CSC) not made through the online system will not be accepted.

-- The Commonwealth Scholarship UK deadline for receiving all online applications is the 19th of December 2019 at 16:00 GMT
+- The Commonwealth Scholarship UK deadline for receiving all online applications will be 19th of December 2019 at 16:00 GMT

 - Aspirants should complete the application process at the earliest as the online system is likely to be extremely busy just before the deadline.